marafathussain/ML_book_easy/chapters/chapter1.md

 **The Lisp Machine market collapsed (1987)**: Companies like Symbolics and LMI went bankrupt or nearly so.
 Desktop computers (PCs and Macs) were cheaper and more versatile.

-**Japan's Fifth Generation project failed**: Despite massive investment (~$400 million), it didn't achieve its ambitious goals of AI-powered computing.
+**Japan's Fifth Generation project failed**: Despite massive investment (~$400 million), it did not achieve its ambitious goals of AI-powered computing.

 **Expert system limitations became clear**: Companies realized these systems were too inflexible and expensive to maintain.